numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

       (i.e. ``np.array(...)``).
     * …

-  * Restructure how universal functions functions to (NEP 43):
+  * Restructure how universal functions work (NEP 43), in order to:

-    * make it possible to allow a `~numpy.ufunc` such as ``np.add`` to be extended by user defined datatypes such as Units.
+    * make it possible to allow a `~numpy.ufunc` such as ``np.add`` to be extended by user-defined datatypes such as Units.

-    * allow efficient lookup for the correct implementation for user defined datatypes.
+    * allow efficient lookup for the correct implementation for user-defined datatypes.

     * enable reuse of existing code.
 Units should be able to use the